jdlehman/dotfiles/README.md

 ## Installation

 To setup and install these dotfiles, simply run `sh scripts/installer` from the project's directory.
-This will setup any dependencies you need (shoot me a PR if I forgot to include something that may have already been set up on my machine) and symlink the dotfiles in the appropriate places.
+This will setup any dependencies you need and symlink the dotfiles in the appropriate places.
+Any existing dotfiles will be backed up by date unless the installer is run with `--force`.

 ## Structure